RittikaDev/warehouse-client-side/README.md

 This is a Warehouse management website.
 A quick overview of this website is listed down below:-

-The Home Page consists of:-
+The Home Page consists of :-

 - Navbar
 - A static banner with a fixed image on th background with an animation